Types of Bitcoin Moving Averages

 Simple Moving Average is the arithmetic mean of the closing bitcoin trading prices in the bitcoin price period based on the set time period where each time period is added and then it is divided by the number of time bitcoin price periods chosen.
 If 10 is the bitcoin price period used the bitcoin price for the last ten bitcoin price periods added up then it's divided by 10.

-SMA cryptocurrency indicator is the result of a simple arithmetic mean average.
-Very simple & some Bitcoin traders tend to associate with the bitcoin trend since it closely follows bitcoin price action.
+SMA cryptocurrency technical indicator is the result of figuring out an average.
+Very simple and some Bitcoin traders often link it to the bitcoin trend because it closely follows what the bitcoin price does.

 EMA on the other hand uses an acceleration factor and it is more responsive to the cryptocurrency trend.